giovanni-liboni/dnl/README.md

 	"log"
 )

-// Simple example of how to use the DWL
+// Simple example of how to use the DNL

 func main() {
 	// Create a new DWL